Sina-Soltani/Parbad.Samples/Storage/Parbad.Sample.EntityFrameworkCore/README.md

 ## EntityFramework Core sample project for for Parbad Storage.

 **Steps to do before running the application**:
-* Before running the application, add the migrations using this command:
+* Add the Migrations using:

 ```
 dotnet-ef migrations add "Your Migration Name" -c ParbadDataContext